kaubri/innovate-atl/README.md

 Infrastructure Maintenance:
 ```
 Estoy en la avenida Render y mi llanta explotó debido al bache en el carril izquierdo.
-(Google Translated from: i'm on render ave and my tire blew because of the pothole in the left lane)
 ```
+(Google Translated from: "i'm on render ave and my tire blew because of the pothole in the left lane")

 ```
 yo what's up with all these potholes on Auburn ave?